Sicos1977/WebArchiveExtractor/README.md

 ## Keep in mind

 This is a tool to extract the content of an Safari web archive, it is no guarantee that the web page is viewable.
-Most web pages work fine but complex pages with a lott of javascript will sometimes not work because this tool is not Safari itself.
+Most web pages work fine but complex pages with a lott of javascript will sometimes not work because they are looking for resources that can't be found in the folder where you extracted the web archive.
+If a page uses a lott of javascript then try to use the option ```IgnoreJavaScriptFiles```

 ## License Information